kashish-238/Lofi_Lens/README.md

 <div align="center">
-lofi lens — aesthetic photobooth
+<span style="color:#d08770">lofi lens</span> — aesthetic photobooth

 capture the vibe, not just the photo

-soft grunge • dreamy haze • digital polaroid • tumblr mood • lofi nights
+<span style="color:#b48ead">soft grunge</span> • <span style="color:#a3be8c">dreamy haze</span> • digital polaroid • tumblr mood • lofi nights

 <br> </div>
 ✦ introduction

-Lofi Lens is a soft-grunge, tumblr-inspired photobooth built with pure HTML, CSS, and vanilla JavaScript.
+Lofi Lens is a soft-grunge, tumblr-inspired photobooth built with pure HTML, CSS, and JavaScript.
 It blends nostalgic film textures with minimal UI, dreamy filters, and gentle lofi audio.

 A tiny digital café where you take photos that feel like memories.